North Jutland Region: Economy

-The gross domestic product (GDP) of the region was €26.1 billion in 2018, accounting for 8.7% of Denmark's economic output.
+The gross domestic product (GDP) of the region was €26.1 billion in 2018, accounting for 8.7% of Denmark's economic output and is the lowest of any region.
 The GDP per capita adjusted for purchasing power was €33,200 or 110% of the EU27 average in the same year.

 Transport

 Aalborg Airport is the region's main airport, it is the third-busiest airport in Denmark behind Copenhagen Airport and Billund Airport.
 The airport provides direct routes to destinations in parts of Denmark, The Netherlands, Norway, Spain, and Turkey, along with seasonal flights to additional Spanish destinations, Greece and Greenland.
 It handed more than 1.4 million passengers a year.

 Culture and education

 One of Denmark's five universities, Aalborg University, is situated in the region.
 Most of the region's museums are situated in Aalborg such as the Historical Museum of Northern Jutland, KUNSTEN Museum of Modern Art, Musikkens Hus, Utzon Center and Aalborg Zoo.